Alaska

 It’s no surprise that the Western Arctic is an internationally important bird destination.
 This vast area in northern Alaska is full of extraordinary rivers, lakes and wetlands, all of which attract millions of migratory birds every year.

 Parts of the Western Arctic are open to oil and gas drilling.
 But in years past, Congress recognized certain special areas as too fragile for oil development and set them aside.
 Those protections were further expanded during the Obama era.
-Today many of these important habitats are in danger of being turned over to oil and gas leasing under the Trump administration.
+Today many of these important habitats are in danger of being turned over to oil and gas leasing.

 Why this place matters